IvanRublev/customer_behaviour/README.md

 # Customer Trends

-You can play with the dashboard on https://customer-behaviour.fly.dev/

 In this project, we will analyze customer behavior using :
 * Exploratory Data Analysis
 * Customer Segmentation using RFM Analysis